A quadratically enriched count of rational curves: Degree

 This degree commutes with base change.
 Let be a pullback diagram with $f$ a finite, flat, local complete intersection morphism oriented by $\rho$.
-If $g$ is flat, then $f'$ is automatically a local complete intersection morphism by \cite[ Lemma 37.54.6.
-Tag 068E]{stacks-project}.
-However, in our discussion of basechange, we will not assume $g$ to be flat, and instead assume that $f'$ is a local complete intersection morphism.
-Since $f$ is flat, the square \eqref{basechangeff'} and \cite[\href{https://stacks.math.columbia.edu/tag/08QL}{Tag08QL} Lemma 90.6.2]{stacks-project} define a canonical isomorphism Therefore $(g')^*\rho$ determines an orientation of $f'$.
+If $g$ is flat, then $f'$ is automatically a local complete intersection morphism by \cite[Tag 069I]{stacks-project}.
+However, in our discussion of base change, we will not assume $g$ to be flat, and instead assume that $f'$ is a local complete intersection morphism.
+Since $f$ is flat, the square \eqref{basechangeff'} and \cite[\href{https://stacks.math.columbia.edu/tag/08QQ}{08QQ}]{stacks-project} define a canonical isomorphism Therefore $(g')^*\rho$ determines an orientation of $f'$.

 \begin{pr} Let \eqref{basechangeff'} be a pullback square such that $f$ is a finite, flat, local complete intersection morphism oriented by $\rho$.
-Suppose that $f'$ is a local complete intersection morphism.
+Suppose that $f'$ is a local complete intersection morphism, and that $X$,$Y$,$X'$, and $Y'$ are locally Noetherian.
 Then we have the equality in $\sGW(Y')$ \end{pr}

 \begin{proof} Let $L$ denote the line bundle on $X$ associated to the orientation $\rho$, i.e., the orientation of $f$ is the isomorphism $\rho: L^{\otimes 2} \to \omega_f$.
 The natural map from cohomology and base change and the isomorphism \eqref{basechangeomegaf'ispullbackf} determine the commutative diagram where the horizontal morphisms are isomorphisms.
-The claim follows by the commutativity \cite[Lemma 48.7.1 0B6J]{stacks-project} of \end{proof}
+The claim follows by the commutativity \cite[0B6J]{stacks-project} of \end{proof}